4/29/2025

 Chief Operating Officer

 Sure, Brendan.
-This is Karen.
+This is Karin.
 You know, the project has made good progress.
-The borrowers in compliance with our agreement is ahead of our benchmarks.
+The borrower is in compliance with our agreement and is ahead of our benchmarks.
 So the interior is substantially complete.
 They do have a temporary certificate of occupancy.
 There is some exterior work that will need to be completed as the weather continues to improve here in Minnesota.
-But we expect a certificate of occupancy in the June or July timeframe.
+But we expect a certificate of occupancy in the June or July time frame.
 They are continuing to lease up.
 They're about 36% leased.
-Our agreement requires them to list the project for sale this quarter.
-And we understand that there is good interest in the project.
+Our agreement requires them to list the project for sale this quarter, and we understand that there's good interest in the project.
 So things are on track as we continue to work through resolution on that.

 speaker

 Awesome.
-Thank you, Karen, for the detail.
+Thank you, Karin, for the detail.
 Maybe I'll just sneak one more in here.
-Just on fee income for wealth and for retirement, just for the market sensitive components, can you remind us the timing of when those fees are assessed?
-Just so we can get a sense of kind of what market levels were priced into this quarter's fee results.
+Just on fee income for wealth and for retirement, just for the market-sensitive components, can you remind us the timing of when those fees are assessed, just so we can get a sense of kind of what market levels were priced into this quarter's fee results?

 speaker